 Debts are generally divided equally between the two spouses, with the responsibility of making payments assigned to one spouse or the other.
 However, the court considers all marital circumstances and may divide the debt unequally in cases where this is deemed a fair distribution.
 For example, one spouse may be deemed responsible for an entire credit card debt if the court deems that this spouse incurred the debt recklessly.

 The equitable distribution of assets in dissolution of marriage can be a complex and lengthy process.
 The Joseph Firm is dedicated to ensuring the courts understand all of the unique factors in our clients’ particular circumstances, and that our clients receive the judgment and allocation of assets that they deserve.
-Please call (305)-501-0922 for your free telephone consultation with a South Florida Equitable Distribution Attorney at The Joseph Firm.
+Please call (305)-501-0922 to schedule a telephone consultation with a South Florida Equitable Distribution Attorney.